 (ii) who lives nearest the kindergarten.

-(3) For the purposes of section 206(2), if the number of children applying for enrolment at a particular kindergarten for a particular year exceeds the number of available places at the kindergarten and the kindergarten’s link school is not a local-intake school, priority for enrolment is to be given to the child who lives nearest the kindergarten.
+(3) For the purposes of section 206(2)(b), if the number of children applying for enrolment at a particular kindergarten for a particular year exceeds the number of available places at the kindergarten and the kindergarten’s link school is not a local-intake school, priority for enrolment is to be given to the child who lives nearest the kindergarten.

 [Regulation 136 amended: Gazette 10 Oct 2003 p.
-4402-3.]
+4402-3; 19 Jul 2019 p.
+2845.]

 137. Minimum hours of instruction for children in kindergarten programme